-Monthly is the best prevention.
-That way you ensure that no matter what season it is, your pet is protected.
-However, not all areas need monthly treatment.
-It is best to talk to your vet about the best prevention program for where you live.
+Monthly is the best prevention, that way you ensure that no matter what season it is your pet is protected.
+However, not all geographical areas need monthly treatment.
 A good rule of thumb is monthly during the spring and summer when fleas are at their peak.

-No, they are killed through contact with it on your pets coat.
+No, they are killed through contact with the treatment on your pet’s coat.

-As the fleas die they rise to the surface of your pet’s coat.
-This shows that it is working!
+As the fleas die they rise to the surface of your pet’s coat, so seeing more fleas shows that it is working!

-24 hours after application and your pet will be fine for getting in water.
+24 hours after application and your pet will be fine for getting in the water.

-No. The treatment will work for 30 days, so don’t reapply until the 3o days have past.
+No, the treatment will work for 30 days, so don’t reapply until the 3o days have passed.

-Possibly.
-Many times if your pet has fleas, your house has fleas.
+Possibly, many times if your pet has fleas it means your house has fleas.
 You might need to treat for a few months to make sure that all the eggs have hatched and the new fleas have been killed.
-Frontline does kill flea eggs, but you may have eggs in your house and not just on your dog.
+Though Frontline does kill flea eggs, you may have eggs in your house and on your furniture and not just on your dog.